Frequently Asked Questions

 Q: What are the curriculum choices?

 A: Much of our program is created by our experienced Virtus Cottage School educators.
-We also use material from several publishers, including Memoria Press, Notgrass, and Classical Academic Press.
+We also use material from several publishers, including Memoria Press, Notgrass, Classical Conversations, Classical Academic Press, and more.

 Q: What grade level is the program?